CaricaturiJosias/CaricaturiJosias/README.md

 - Training repositories, some of them regard online courses (Udemy, LinkedIn Learning and others)

+- Research inclined repositories (Thesis and scientific research)

 ### What may be weird in this repository

 - Tests regarding IDE's and softwares with github, if you see any of them just ignore it

-- Vilcrox: It is a discord bot i made to annoy some close friends, if you are interested in using it as a base code help yourself, be aware MySQL is being used to store data and duration of the audio commands, in which the they are only played on local files.
+- Vilcrox: It is a discord bot i made to annoy some close friends, if you are interested in using it as a base code help yourself, be aware Firebase is being used to store the name and duration of the audio commands, in which the they are only played on local files.

-- Any Altium files here will be for practice, unless a FSAE repository is hosted by me in any future occasion

 ## What i have experience in